tkn-tub/ns3-gym/src/netanim/doc/animation.rst

   <packet fromId="1" fbTx="1" lbTx="1.000067199"><rx toLp="0" toId="0" fbRx="1.002" lbRx="1.002067199"/>

 A packet over wired-links from Node 1 was received at Node 0.
-The first bit of the packet was transmitted at  the 1th second, the last bit was transmitted at the 1.000067199th second of the simulation Node 0 received the first bit of the packet at the 1.002th second and the last bit of the packet at the 1.002067199th second of the simulation
+The first bit of the packet was transmitted at  the 1st second, the last bit was transmitted at the 1.000067199th second of the simulation Node 0 received the first bit of the packet at the 1.002th second and the last bit of the packet at the 1.002067199th second of the simulation
 NOTE: A packet with fromId == toId is a dummy packet used internally by the AnimationInterface.
 Please ignore this packet

 6. <rx> element

-This element describes the reception of a packet at a node Attributes are::
+This element describes the reception of a packet at a node.
+ Attributes are::

    toId = Node Id receiving the packet